 Before you begin, it’s important that you follow these rules to ensure you return to lifting in the correct way, to avoid injury or further postpartum issues.
 These rules apply no matter how long ago you gave birth.

-Don’t rush back to weightlifting postpartum as soon as you’ve had clearance, there’s foundational work to be done first.
-See our 12-week MUTU System program.
+Don’t rush back to weightlifting after having a baby as soon as you’ve had clearance, there’s foundational work to be done first.

 Do work on rebuilding that strength from the ground up.
 Before the big PBs must come core and pelvic floor strength.
 The big lifts will follow if you do this stage right.

 Don’t be too proud to scale the weights or exercises.
 There is no need to do box jumps, double under jump rope, or go too heavy if your body isn’t quite ready.

 Do tell your competitive side to chill for a while.
 There is plenty of time for being the fastest and strongest and MUTU will help you get there. #MUTUSoYouCan

 Don’t lift or do certain exercises if you experience any of these symptoms: